-223. Issue a temporary restraining order enjoining the Defendants from violating the
+223. Issue a temporary restraining order enjoining the Defendants from violating the requiring masks for their students and staff;

-ADA, Section 504 of the Rehabilitation Act, and the ARPA by prohibiting school districts from requiring masks for their students and staff;
+ADA, Section 504 of the Rehabilitation Act, and the ARPA by prohibiting school districts from students and staff;

 224. Preliminarily and permanently enjoin Defendants from violating the ADA,